-Melissa Estep will be joining FBC's School of Music in the spring 2014.
-She will be teaching voice students.
-Besides teaching for our school, Melissa also is a music teacher and reading tutor at a local private school.
-We are excited to have Melissa join our team and ask that you check back here for more information on her later.
+Melissa Estep joined FBC's School of Music in the spring 2014.
+She teaches voice and beginner piano.
+Besides teaching for our school, Melissa also is a music teacher and reading tutor at a local private school and participates in her church's praise team.

 Erica Piferrer will return to teaching violin lessons for us in the fall 2014.

 Tiffany Gonzalez will join FBC's School of Music in the fall 2014.
 We will have more information on her soon.
 She will be teaching piano for beginners to intermediate level students.
 Tiffany is a graducate from College of Central Florida and currently attends University of Central Florida.

 2801 SE Maricamp Rd.